sesay-dev/CloneStarter/README.md

-# Update
+# Update 4/28/2016

-This was my first ever full-stack project.
+This was my first ever full-stack project, built in February 2015.
 For some reason two people decided to star the repository.
 While everything works solidly, it's ugly and I don't want it showing up on my main Github user page.
-In order to remove those star ratings and thus prevent this project from showing up showing up on my Github user page, I've deleted the git history and re-pushed the repository to Github.
+In order to remove those star ratings and thus prevent this project from showing up on my Github user page, I've deleted the git history and re-pushed the repository to Github.

 # Description

 Clonestarter is a full-stack crowdfunding website for (fictional) cloning projects, based on Kickstarter.
 It was written in Ruby on Rails, JavaScript, jQuery, Backbone.js, HTML and CSS.
-Check it out at clonestarter.net[http://clonestarter.net]!
+Check it out at [clonestarter.net](http://clonestarter.net)!

 # Features